FAQs for the College of General Studies

-After you have completed the CGS curriculum, which includes electives for your major, you will transition into one of BU’s nine degree-granting schools or colleges to complete your BU degree.
+After you have completed the CGS curriculum, which includes electives for your major, you will continue into one of BU’s nine degree-granting schools or colleges to complete your BU degree.

 Is the London semester required?

 Experiencing Europe as part of the CGS Program deeply enhances the carefully designed interdisciplinary course curriculum and participating in the experience is strongly encouraged.
-However, if for any reason you’d prefer to stay in Boston for the summer, you can pursue the Boston-New England experience, which offers a similar interdisciplinary educational experience.
+However, if you’d prefer to stay in Boston for the summer, you will enroll in the Boston-New England experience, which offers a similar interdisciplinary educational experience.

-You will continue in CGS for your second year in the fall of 2021.
-After you have completed the CGS curriculum, which includes electives for your major, you will transition into the school or college of your choice to complete your BU degree.
+You will continue in CGS for your second year in the fall of 2022.
+After you have completed the CGS curriculum, which includes electives for your major, you will continue into the school or college of your choice to complete your BU degree.

 When will I register for classes and learn more about the Summer Terms?

-Shortly after you accept BU’s offer of admission and submit your enrollment deposit, a CGS academic advisor will contact you to provide one-on-one guidance to help you plan your courses.
-You will officially register for spring semester classes in the fall of 2020.
-Your course schedule will determine the timing of your summer term in London or Boston .
+You will officially register for spring semester classes in the fall of 2021.
+Your course schedule will determine the timing of your summer term in London or Boston.
 The faculty who teach you during the spring semester will teach your summer courses as well.